im360john/gateway/README.md

 </div>

+<a href="https://codespaces.new/centralmind/sample_databases"> 🚀 Interactive Demo via Github CodeSpaces </a>

 AI agents and LLM-powered applications need fast, secure access to data, but traditional APIs and databases aren't built for this purpose.
 We're building an API layer that automatically generates secure, LLM-optimized APIs for your structured data.

 Our solution: